krisrowe/gworkspace-access/MCP-SERVER.md

 # Should show at least one profile with an email address
 ```

-If you see only the built-in `adc` profile or get errors, run `gwsa setup` first.
+If you see only the built-in `adc` profile or get errors, create a profile first with `gwsa profiles add`.

 ### Step 2: Register the Server with Gemini CLI